Skip to main content

 What Research Shows About This Material

-Mealworm frass is backed by peer-reviewed science across multiple fields: agriculture, soil health, waste management, and microbial ecology.
+Mealworm frass is backed by peer-reviewed science across multiple fields: agriculture, soil health, and microbial ecology.

-Documents safety and prebiotic effects of chitin in poultry and livestock systems.
+Documents the safety and prebiotic effects of chitin in poultry and livestock systems.

-We curate the latest research on our Research & Articles page, where we share the scientific literature, our own observations, and what we're learning as this field develops.
+We curate the latest research on our Research & Articles page.

 Frequently Asked Questions